STEVE INSKEEP, Host:

 FRANK DEFORD: Even sports has gotten into the budget-cutting, when a House amendment was offered the other day that would prevent the Army from spending $7 million to sponsor NASCAR race car Number 39.
 But even in a slash-and-burn atmosphere, the amendment was soundly beaten.
 There are a lot of congressmen prepared to do away with a lot of good old-fashioned, all-American stuff, but keep your hands off my NASCAR.

-And sure, if Chevrolet Number 39 works as a recruiting commercial, let the taxpayers ante up for it.
+INSKEEP: And sure, if Chevrolet Number 39 works as a recruiting commercial, let the taxpayers ante up for it.
 But, hey, Congress, how about we cut the funding for fighter jets flying over stadiums?

-I'm Steve Inskeep.
+INSKEEP: I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 And I'm Renee Montagne.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.